 - Find out about other window treatments and coverings that can improve energy efficiency.

 - When you are home and awake, set your thermostat as low as is comfortable.

 - When you are asleep or out of the house, turn your thermostat back 10° to 15° for eight hours and save around 10% a year on your heating and cooling bills.
-A programmable thermostat can make it easy to set back your temperature.
+A smart or programmable thermostat can make it easy to set back your temperature.